In this ongoing series, we’ll chat with prominent and up-and-coming underwater photographers. Today we highlight Matt Testoni.

 Tell us a little about yourself.

-I started diving eight years ago, but it took me a few years to purchase an underwater camera and the obsession began.
-I learned to dive and take photos in Sydney, Australia, but it wasn’t until I moved to Melbourne that my photography really started to leap ahead.
-I tend to shoot all types of underwater images, however my real passion lies in big, wide-angle shots that are filled with color and amazingly beautiful sea creatures.
+I started diving eight years ago.
+But it took me a few years to purchase an underwater camera and the obsession began.
+Although I learned to dive and take photos in Sydney, Australia, it wasn’t until I moved to Melbourne that my photography really started to leap ahead.
+I tend to shoot all types of underwater images.
+However, my real passion lies in big, wide-angle shots that are filled with color and beautiful sea creatures.

 How long have you been an underwater photographer?

-I received my first camera, a tiny waterproof compact, as a gift four years ago and have become and underwater photo addict ever since.
+I received my first camera, a tiny waterproof compact, as a gift four years ago.
+I have become and underwater photo addict ever since.